ramigs/nuxt-fauna-article/nuxt-fauna.md

 ```

 The function will try do load the secret key, and in case of success, proceeds
-with creating a connection to the database.
-Finally, the `createClient` function
+with creating and returning a connection to the database.
+Finally, the
-is exported, alongside the driver's `query` variable, which will allows us to
+`createClient` function is exported, alongside the driver's `query` variable,
-seed the data using FQL's functional, composable style.
+which will allows us to seed the data using FQL's functional, composable style.

 ## Repo data